 To put it simply, the more specialized the camps, the more expensive.

 Horseback riding camps and coding camps tend to top the lists across the board, while the lowest cost camps tend to be subsidized by non-profit entities or cater to a specific membership, including religious groups and local Parks and Recreation departments.

 Camps with costs in the middle range are pretty much what you would expect: traditional day camps that offer a lot of different activities as well as specialty camps that require less of an investment.

-So if your child is dead set on learning to program a computer this summer, how do you manage to fit it in your budget?
+So if your child is keen on going to a computer programming camp this summer, how do you manage to fit it in your budget?

 Since specialized camps are so focused on a central theme, a little goes a long way.
-In other words, opt for a week at a specialized camp instead of three weeks at a traditional camp and both your child and your wallet will be happy.
+In other words, opt for a week or two at a specialized camp and fill the rest of the summer at a traditional camp — both your child and your wallet will be happy.

 3. Consider the Different Needs of Campers at Different Ages

 You might think that camps for younger kids would cost more due to a higher staff to camper ratio needed.
 However, the average cost actually increases as the campers get older and teen camp topics can also get more specialized.

 Ask yourself what your kids needs at their age and skill level before committing to a camp.